More air strikes near Tripoli in struggle between Libya's rival groups

 But the army of Prime Minister Abdullah al-Thinni's government said it had hit military installations and positions of Libya Dawn in Qaser Ben Gashir, its spokesman Mohamed El Hejazi said.

-"We are extending our strikes as long as we know more about the ammunition places," he said.
+"We are extending our strikes as long we know more about the ammunition places," he said.

 Residents said they had heard an explosion in the area.